 6. Include Places to Get Rid of Pet Waste

 Pet waste, when left on sidewalks or in parks untreated, is not only smelly and gross, but can also have severe environmental effects.
 This waste can get into Canada’s rivers, streams and lakes, which can end up polluting beaches and pose a hazard to all plants, animals and people who may come in contact with it.
-Some U.S. studies have found dog waste is responsible for 20 to 30% of bacteria in urban watershed water samples, which can lead to disease.
+Some U.S. studies have found dog waste is responsible for bacteria in urban watershed water samples, which can lead to disease.
 In a survey of pet owners along the East Coast of the U.S., 40% of people did not clean up their pets’ waste.
 While owners should take responsibility for cleaning up after their pet, you can equip your public space with the necessary supplies to properly dispose of the waste.

 While Toronto’s Green Bin program, for example, accepts animal waste, preferred disposal methods vary from place to place.
 According to the Canadian Public Health Association, Vancouver pet owners must pick up and deposit the waste in a suitable refuse container.
 Ottawa requires owners to flush the waste down the toilet or wrap it up in absorbent paper and put it in a closed, leak-proof bag along with regular garbage, as long as it makes up less than 11% of the garbage can or bag’s total volume.
 To keep your park or other public area clean, establish rules for getting rid of pet waste and provide visitors with a designated place for proper disposal.